TheFeministSoftwareFoundation/C-plus-Equality/README.md

 * There can be no bugs in this language.
 To say there is, is offensive.
 * There are no bugs, only snowflakes.
-* The word *debugging* also imples the phrase *bug chasing*, which is a strawman often used as a homophobic smear tactic.
+* The word *debugging* also implies the phrase *bug chasing*, which is a strawman often used as a homophobic smear tactic.
 This is highly problematic.
 * There is to be no debugging.
 We need to do away with functional-centric, bugphobic attitudes in programming.
 You need to accept the program the way it is.
 * If you ever try to debug a **C+=** program, the program steps you through the programming, makes you guess what each variable and pointer is currently set to, and throws a **Trigger Warning** if you get it wrong.
 * Any actual errors will simply result in 'error' being printed.
 It is not the program's job to educate you.